MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 In this section, you create an Azure SQL Database single database for use with your app.

-Create a single database in Azure SQL Database by following the Azure CLI steps in [Quickstart: Create an Azure SQL Database single database](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli).
+Create a single database in Azure SQL Database by following the Azure CLI or PowerShell steps in [Quickstart: Create an Azure SQL Database single database](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli).
 Use the following directions as you go through the article, then return to this document after you create and configure the database server.

 1. When you reach the [Set parameter values](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli#set-parameter-values) section of the quickstart, write down all variables in the code example labeled `Variable block`, including `location`, `resourceGroup`,`database`, `server`, `login`, and `password`.
 This article refers to the database `resourceGroup` as `<db-resource-group>`.